 Many interviewers don’t only want to assess your skills but also your job preparedness.
 Interviewers want to assess your decision-making abilities in situations where you may not have complete information about the situation.
-In case you ever bounce upon such questions, here is how to handle questions in an interview you don’t know the answer to:
+In case you ever bounce upon such questions, here is how to handle questions in an interview you don’t know the answer to:-

 If you are the kind of person who hates awkward silences during an interview, you can just start thinking aloud to eliminate those long pauses.
 If the interviewer is asking you how you would react in a certain situation or what is your process for accomplishing a specific task, simply imagine yourself in that particular situation and keep stating how you will tackle the situation.

-Some people are not great at instantly articulating things that come to their head, some people need more time to think.
+Some people are not great at instantly articulating things that come to their heads, some people need more time to think.
 But simply staying silent can go against you in an interview.
 The better way to get out of this situation is explicitly asking for time with statements like – “Thank you for asking that, great question, I would like to have a moment to think about it.”
 Instead of stating something that may make you look like a fool, it is better to ask for time.

-In such situations, it is better to exhibit your passion towards the company rather than bumbling out something that doesn’t matter.
-Statements like – ‘I am really excited about the field and the work your company has been doing in it, while I am not fully aware about what you have asked, I would like to learn more about it on the job.”
-Many people appreciate honesty and people with openness to learning.
+In such situations, it is better to exhibit your passion for the company rather than bumbling out something that doesn’t matter.
+Statements like – ‘I am really excited about the field and the work your company has been doing in it, while I am not fully aware of what you have asked, I would like to learn more about it on the job.”
+Many people appreciate honesty and people with an openness to learning.

 If you are well aware of your key strengths, this might be the best thing to do.
 Instead of saying you don’t have the required skills, try saying something that relates the required skills to your existing skills.
 For example, if you are asked questions about marketing and you are better at content writing, try to put emphasis on the importance of great storytelling and content in the field of marketing.